-The contributions set out in the attached schedule represent the minimum contribution which may be paid by each employer in total over the 3 years covered by the certificate.
-Additional contributions or a different pattern of contributions may be paid if requested by the employer concerned at the sole discretion of the Administering Authority as agreed with the Actuary.
-The total contributions payable by each employer will be subject to a minimum of zero.
+The contributions set out in the attached schedule represent the minimum contribution which may be paid by the employer in total over the 3 years covered by the certificate.
+Additional contributions or a different pattern of contributions may be paid if requested by the employer at the sole discretion of the Administering Authority as agreed with the Actuary.
+The total contributions payable by the employer will be subject to a minimum of zero.

-The individual employer contributions may be varied as agreed by the Actuary and Administering Authority to reflect any changes in contribution requirements as a result of any benefit costs being insured with a third party or parties including where the third party or parties participate in the Fund.
+The employer contributions may be varied as agreed by the Actuary and Administering Authority to reflect any changes in contribution requirements as a result of any benefit costs being insured with a third party or parties.